Hot Tub Time Machine: Plot

 The three find their tasks difficult.
 Lou gets punched by Blaine and loses his backpack, but realizes he must face him again later at night, so he reluctantly challenges him again.
 Adam becomes attracted to Jenny again and loses the will to break up with her, but is distracted when he meets free-spirited music journalist April during a concert.
 Nick is concerned about cheating on his wife, even though he is yet to meet and marry her at this time.
 Jenny turns the tables on Adam when she initiates their breakup, but he still gets stabbed in the eye with a fork after he tries to prevent it.
 Severely heartbroken, he wanders around the resort alone before encountering April.
 They break into a house and have sex.

 Meanwhile, Nick covers more upbeat music during his performance.
 When the repairman tells Jacob a certain chemical is the key to their time travel, Jacob realizes it was the energy drink they spilled.
 After the group prevents Lou from falling off a rooftop, they go to Blaine's cabin to search for the drink.
 Lou seduces Kelly but, when Jacob interrupts them, he suddenly vanishes.
 They realize that Lou is Jacob's father, and he reappears after Lou and Kelly finish conceiving him.
 Lou leaves Kelly to find Blaine, who he finally beats, and the four retrieve the energy drink and return to the hot tub.

 Jacob and Nick enter the tub first, but Lou decides to stay in 1986, admitting to Adam that his carbon monoxide poisoning was indeed a suicide attempt.
 Knowing the future, he intends to make investments to become rich and have a closer relationship with Jacob.
 Adam wants to stay too, but Lou throws him into the vortex at the last moment.

-Back in the present day, Adam, Nick, and Jacob find that Lou has changed history by creating the immensely successful company Lougle, which affords him a luxurious life with Kelly.
+Upon returning to 2010, Adam, Nick, and Jacob find that Lou has changed history by creating the immensely successful company Lougle, which affords him a luxurious life with Kelly.
 Adam discovers that he is happily married to April, while Nick is a successful music producer married to a loving and supportive wife.
 They reunite at Lou's mansion with their families, satisfied with their new lives.